-History of the Fund
+History of the Response Fund

-The Oil and Hazardous Substance Release Prevention and Response Fund was created by the legislature in 1986 to provide a readily available funding source to investigate, contain, clean up and take other necessary action to protect public health and welfare and the environment from the releases or threatened release of oil or a hazardous substance.
-Alaska Statute 46.080.030 states: “It is the intent of the legislature and declared to be the public policy of the state that the funds for the abatement of a release of oil or hazardous substance will always be available.”
+The Oil and Hazardous Substance Release Prevention and Response Fund (Response Fund) was created by the Legislature in 1986 to provide a readily available funding source to investigate, contain, clean up and take other necessary action to protect public health, welfare and the environment from the release or threatened release of oil or a hazardous substance.
+Alaska Statute 46.080.030 states: “It is the intent of the legislature and declared to be the public policy of the state that funds for the abatement of a release of oil or a hazardous substance will always be available.”
 (SLA 1986 Sec.1 Ch.
-59)
+59).

 The 1999 amendment changed the requirement for an annual fund status report to the legislature to a biennial status report.
 The 2006 amendment changed the surcharge levied on crude oil produced in the state.
 HB3001C amended Sec.
-28 of AS 43.55.300 and imposed a prevention account surcharge of $.04 (formerly $.03) per barrel of oil produced from each lease or property in the state, less any oil the ownership or right to which is exempt from taxation.
+28 of AS 43.55.300 and imposed a Prevention Account surcharge of $.04 (formerly $.03) per barrel of oil produced from each lease or property in the state, less any oil the ownership or right to which is exempt from taxation.
 Sec.
-26 of AS 43.55.201 was also amended to change the response account surcharge of $.02 to a $.01 per barrel of oil produced from each lease or property in the state.
+26 of AS 43.55.201 was also amended to change the Response Account surcharge of $.02 to a $.01 per barrel of oil produced from each lease or property in the state.

-- interest earned on the balance of each of the following accounts deposited into the general fund and credited to the Prevention Account: (a) the prevention account; (b) the prevention mitigation account; (c) the response account; and (d) the response mitigation account.
+- interest earned on the balance of each of the following accounts deposited into the general fund and credited to the Prevention Account: (a) the prevention account; (b) the prevention mitigation account; (c) the response account; and (d) the response mitigation account; and

 - a surcharge of .0095 cent-per-gallon on refined fuel sold, transferred or used at the wholesale level in Alaska.